rsms/colang/docs-src/etc/arrays-and-ownership.md

     compute_one(xs[i])
 ```

-For this Co has slicing which works on all kinds of arrays.
+Slicing works on all kinds of arrays.
 Slicing a fixed-size array does not copy it but yields a reference
 with a pointer to the array memory, number of valid entries (length)
 and the capacity of the underlying array.